 Debt reduction and foreclosure prevention

 You can get help with paying debts and/or foreclosure counseling from SurePath Financial Solutions.
 Phone (408) 988-7881.
 This is another local Santa Clara California based non-profit, HUD approved community service organization.
-They offer numerous programs, however their core services include counseling on credit, debt reduction, budget, foreclosure, credit card help and housing issues.
+They offer numerous programs, however their core services include free counseling on credit.
+Santa Clara County can apply for free debt reduction, budget, foreclosure, credit card help and housing issues.
 In addition, the non-profit also offers bankruptcy pre-filing counseling and bankruptcy pre-discharge education, and money management education to qualified individuals.

 Information on free medical services